 - Online classes use Blackboard and don't have face to face meetings

 This course is a basic introduction to the process of doing research: finding information, interpreting it, and putting it to use.
-Students are introduced to a variety of information sources available, including books, periodicals, databases, and websites.
+Students are introduced to a variety of information sources available, including books, eBooks, periodicals, databases, and websites.
 They will also learn how to cite these resources in correct MLA style.
 The assignments are designed to be relevant to other courses students may be taking.

 Contact Your Instructor, Milena Seyed